Drewster727/goes-notify/README.md

 # goes-notify

-This app will simply parse json output from the global entry interview scheduler.
+This app will simply parse json output from the interview scheduler for many of CBP's Trusted Traveler Programs, including Global Entry, NEXUS, SENTRI, US/Mexico FAST, and US/Canada FAST.
 You don't need to provide a login, it will simply check the available dates against your current interview date, then notify you if a better date can be locked in.

 Based on the ge-cancellation-checker that originally utilized phantomjs to login as the user: https://github.com/davidofwatkins/ge-cancellation-checker